anshulkhatkar11/PrimeNumber/README.md

 --header 'Accept: application/json'

-### 6.Swagger OpenAPI have been added to get information related to the API.
+### 6.Swagger OpenAPI has been added to get information related to the API.
 It can be assessed at the following url
 http://localhost:8080/swagger-ui/index.html